ImNotLuyyu/hoolio-s-CyberUserTool/README.md

-This multi-tool that can delete a user, create a user and many more
+This multi-tool that can delete a user, create a user and many more.
+Lots of credits to ebola man, because of his videos i learned this.